melaniebrgr/ask-the-met/README.md

 - [x] As an art-lover I want to understand how to use the app (through tooltips).

 ## Improvements

-- Extract common folder or component library, e.g. "primary-button"
+- Extract common components to folder or component library, e.g. "primary-button"